fgroupindonesia/printscreen/readme.md

 ```

+as FYI the default is the PNG format.

 ### Case 04: Snipping Mode

 As default the snipping mode is always to be true.
 Otherwise, you could switch it to take entire screen for every printscreen's task .
 ```
-// this will make the app work for taking screenshot entire screen psEngine.setSnippingMode(false);
+// this will make the app work for taking screenshot entire screen instead of snipping psEngine.setSnippingMode(false);
 ```